jedSavage/Slexip/README.md

 ## Instruction Set:

-There are 32 operations.
-Only the lower 5 bits of a pixel represent the operation so they repeat after $00 to $1F: $20 to $3F, $40 to $5F, etc...
+There are 33 operations.
+Besides the Reset operation, only the lower 5 bits of a pixel are used so 32 operations repeat after operation $1F: $20 to $3F, $40 to $5F, etc...
 Up to $FE. $FF is the reset instruction and does not repeat.
-This repetition allows some freedom in choosing more than one color index where an instruction sits.
+This repetition allows some freedom in choosing more than one color index for an operation.
 For example, the color indexes $0E, $2E, $4E, $6E, $8E, $AE, $CE, and $EE are all INC instructions.

 ### Reset
-**RST:** $FF - Reset - Runs the interpreter's initialization routine, resets all caches references to pointer. [] 1-Byte Instruction
+**RST:** $FF - Reset - Runs the interpreter's initialization routine, resets all cached references to pointers. [] 1-Byte Instruction

 ### Data Transport Operations
 **CVM:** $00 - Copy a value into memory - Set/clears the following flags: [ZN] 4-Byte Instruction

 **CMM:** $01 - Copy from one memory address to another.
 [ZN] 5-Byte Instruction

-### Arithmetic Opertions
+### Arithmetic Operations
 **ADC:** $02 - Add (with carry) two memory values, replacing the second location with result.
 [CZVN] 5-Byte Instruction

 **SBC:** $03 - Subtract (with borrow) two memory values, replacing the second location with result.
 The first value gets subtracted from the second.
 [CZVN] 5-Byte Instruction